eyedicamp/SuperPosition/README.md

 - 🛠️ **Backend**: Render / Fly.io / any FastAPI hosting
 - 🔗 In the UI, set “Backend API Base URL” to your deployed backend URL

----

-## 🖼️ Screenshot setup (IMPORTANT)

-To make the screenshot render on GitHub:

-1. Create a folder `assets/` at the repo root
-2. Add the image as:
-   - `assets/superposition-preview.png`
-3. Commit & push

-✅ Then the top image in this README will display automatically.

----

-## 📜 License

-Add a license if you plan to share/extend this project publicly.